arteen1000/arteen1000/README.md

 I'm Arteen, an undergraduate at UCLA studying Computer Science and Math.

 I've previously worked on machine learning compilers at Arm, merging [one](https://github.com/llvm/llvm-project/pull/108260) and [two](https://github.com/llvm/llvm-project/pull/108133) into LLVM.
-I also worked on several other extensions and projects that will be published independently of my contributions.
+I also delivered several other extensions and projects, though some may be published externally without explicit attribution.

 I have experience teaching as a learning assistant at UCLA, research in computer architecture, and I'm broadly interested in computer programming -- particularly in C++.